 This holds true today, except today most people are using a digital canvas.
 Serendipitous spontaneous drawing can also be fun to get those good ideas.

 Maybe some people in a scene react to the main subject of the Image.
 Some might be indifferent or going about their own business, some might be astonished, some might have some expression that helps the story of the image.
 In some of his images, you notice several parts of the image that told a story and if that part wasn't there the viewer might not get what the artist had in mind.

 The thermometer, cold breath, and snow all show that it's cold.
-The story is the man is checking the temperature and the picture needs those references to the cold.
+The story is the man is checking the temperature or wondering what the temperature is and the picture needs those references to the cold.

 The below tips are a summary of some youtube videos and of the Critique tutorials from cgboost.com below.
 Read these, and then watch the videos.
 You'll be a better artist if you do.

 Use sized objects for reference, say a huge robot needs little cars, or small birds for scale reference.